gregbarbs/broadway-insights/README.md

         Use the online form to enter your data you'd like to test.

 ### ADVANCED
-To run everything with one command on Unix/macOS: "bash run_app.sh"
+To run everything the entire project on Unix/macOS: Double-click on "bash run_app.sh"
-To run everything with one command on Windows: "run_app.bat"
+To run everything the entire project on Windows: Double-click on "run_app.bat"
+After running the appropriate scripts, navigate to http://127.0.0.1:5000
 > This will set up the environment, install requirements, train the model, and launch the app.